AdoptOpenJDK/adoptopenjdk-getting-started-kit/openjdk-projects/nashorn.md

 **Presentation**

 Here's a [presentation](JavaScript_J2D.pdf) from a BGJUG member at a Java conference in Sofia.
+It covers topics like Lambdas on Nashorn, AvatarJS, AvatarEE, etc...